kylepearson13/slipspace.github.io/_press/2014-08-01-get-ready-for-slipspace.md

 ---
 layout: press
-title: "Get ready for slipsapce: new auckland based startup launches its beta programme."
+title: "Get ready for slipspace: new auckland based startup launches its beta programme."
 permalink: /press/get-ready-for-slipspace.html
-date: August 8, 2014
+date: August 10, 2014
 ---

-###August 8, 2014 - Get ready for slipsapce: new auckland based startup launches its beta programme.
+###August 10, 2014 - Get ready for slipspace: new auckland based startup launches its beta programme.

-####**Get ready for slipsapce: new auckland based startup launches its beta programme.**
+####**Get ready for slipspace: new auckland based startup launches its beta programme.**

-**Auckland, NZ, August 8, 2014** - [solve.solutions](http://solve.solutions) are proud to announce their first product, [Slipspace](http://slipspace.co) - the best way for software services companies to discover, track, and manage software errors automatically.
+**Auckland, NZ, August 10, 2014** - [solve.solutions](http://solve.solutions) are proud to announce their first product, [Slipspace](http://slipspace.co) - the best way for software services companies to discover, track, and manage software errors automatically.

 Slipspace is currently in closed beta and actively looking for strategic partners in the software services industry to help refine the vision for launch.
 The program is filling up fast with only 19 spots left and is open to everyone from freelances all the way up to major practices.